A practical guide covering Alzheimer’s essentials, what it is, how it develops, early recognition, stage-specific care, and family planning.

 Mid Stages (5–6): Demands increase.
 Install safety measures (grab bars, door locks, stove guards), establish routines, adapt communication, manage behaviours through environment rather than medication, engage professional in-home support, register for wandering response programs.

 Late Stage (7): Intensive care needed.
-Shift focus to comfort (pain management, nutrition, positioning), communicate primarily non-verbal, monitor swallowing, discuss palliative care, ensure advance directive is accessible.
+Shift focus to comfort (pain management, nutrition, positioning), communicate primarily non-verbal, monitor swallowing, discuss palliative care, and ensure the advance directive is accessible.

 Meals: Offer small, frequent meals with high contrast plates.
 Provide finger foods when utensils become difficult.
 Monitor hydration dehydration worsens confusion.